Moringa-SDF-PT10/Jimmy-Okwiri-cocktail-quiz/README.md

 Welcome to **Know Your Cocktails Drinks**, a fun and interactive Single Page Application (SPA) quiz game that tests your knowledge about cocktail drinks!

-Built using HTML,  CSS and JavaScript this game fetches real-time cocktail data from [TheCocktailDB API](https://www.thecocktaildb.com/api.php).
+Built using HTML,  CSS and JavaScript.
+This game fetches real-time cocktail data from [TheCocktailDB API](https://www.thecocktaildb.com/api.php).

 ## Folder Structure